Who Was Pearl S. Buck?

-Pearl S. Buck was born on June 26, 1892, in Hillsboro, West Virginia.
-In 1930, she published her first novel, East Wind, West Wind.
+Pearl S. Buck published her first novel, East Wind, West Wind, in 1930.
 Her next novel, The Good Earth, earned her a Pulitzer Prize in 1932.
 In 1938, Buck became the first American female Nobel laureate.
 Concurrent with her writing career, she started the Pearl S. Buck Foundation, a humanitarian organization.
-She died on March 6, 1973, in Danby, Vermont.

 Beginning at the age of 6, Buck was homeschooled by her mother for the early part of the day, and taught by a Chinese tutor during the afternoon.
 When she was 9 years old, the Boxer Rebellion forced Buck and her family to flee to Shanghai.
 Although her family returned to Chinkiang when the rebellion ended in 1901, Buck decided to attend boarding school in Shanghai in 1907.
 She completed her course load in 1909, and moved back to the United States in 1910 to study philosophy at Randolph-Macon Woman's College in Lynchburg, Virginia.
 After earning her bachelor's degree, Buck was offered a position as a psychology professor at her alma mater.
 A semester later, Buck returned to China to take care of her mother, who had fallen ill.